princeudochi/Password-Spraying-Detection/README.md

 # Password-Spraying-Detection
-Simulated and detected a password spraying attack against Active Directory using Kali, Splunk, and Windows Server — includes full attack chain, detection logic, and troubleshooting
+Simulated and detected a password spraying attack against Active Directory using Kali, Splunk, and Windows Server.
+It includes full attack chain, detection logic, and troubleshooting